cmunozmas/plot_raw_ctd/README.md

 ## Prerequisites:

-    See requirements file for extralibraries needed.
+    See requirements file for external libraries needed.

 ## The following features are already implemented in the toolbox: